Palayop7239/DoorsFiles/README.md

 - The Sewers Rooms
 - Some random other rooms
 # Miscellaneous
-- Doors admin panel (Content update)
+- Doors admin panel (Content update/Outdoors Update)